FeiZGe/clote/README.md

 # Clote (Class+Note)📚

-Study Tracker is a web application designed to help students manage and track their learning progress.
+Clote is a web application designed to help students manage and track their learning progress.
 This app was developed to enable users to:

 - **Take notes**: Record what you've learned daily or key points from your lessons.
 - **Summarize content**: Create concise summaries for better review before exams.